 Working with local government officials was required, including Assemblyman Vincent Graber; Senator Dale Volker, and Gov. Mario Cuomo, to secure Jackman Park as the site for the Hurd House.
 In April 1984, Gov. Mario Cuomo approved and signed Senate Bill No. 7428-A allowing the Town of Elma to sell or lease to the Elma Historical Society Jackman Park for the purpose of establishing a Town Museum.

 On May 6, 1985 Elma-based house movers Walter S. Harthoff & Sons moved Hurd House 700 yards to the North on Bowen Road to Jackman Park.
 Cold, rainy weather made the task a tricky one that took over 10 hours.
-On September 18, 1988, on a warm sunny day, the Clark W. Hurd House was formally dedicated to the residents of Elma, and it was ceremoniously turned over to the Town of Elma to serve as a Town Museum for generations to come.
+On September 18, 1988, on a warm sunny day, the Clark W. Hurd House was formally dedicated to the residents of Elma, and it was ceremoniously turned over to the Town of Elma to serve as a Town Museum for generations to come (see program at right).

 Today, the Hurd House is a great place to enjoy and study artifacts that date back 4,000 years from our area.
 The Research Library is the place to study our founding fathers, and the residents who once lived here.